DeanLeong/styling-components-in-react/readme.md

 ### Option 3: Inline Styles

 React natively supports this behavior natively with the `style` prop and does inline styling on your component elements.
-This sounds crazy coming from a page-based setup, but in React it becomes _slightly_ less crazy.
+This sounds crazy coming from a page-based setup, but in React it becomes _slightly_ less chaotic.

 With React, we have no pages so we don't have to worry as much about where each sheet gets referenced.
 And components get loaded as needed, so if you pair the styles directly to the component, they're right where they need to be.
 They only get invoked and added into the DOM when it's time.